Endri Fuga: Career

-With the transformation of the idea of "MJAFT!" into a genuine civil society organization, Fuga assumed the position of its director of communications and was determinant in the media strategies that the organization pursued until his departure in 2007.
-The innovative concepts and new ways of civil resistance that “MJAFT!” used for the first time in Albania,were recognized locally and internationally, and in 2004 it was awardedthe United Nations civic society award.
+In December 2002, during the winter holidays in Tirana, Fuga, together with high school friends, Erion Veliaj, Arbi Mazniku and Marinela Lika co-conceived the grass root campaign MJAFT!
+(Enough!).
+It became a civil society organization, Fuga assumed the position of its director of communications and was determinant in the media strategies that the organization pursued until his departure in 2007.
+The innovative concepts and new ways of civil resistance that “MJAFT!” used for the first time in Albania, were recognized locally and internationally, and in 2004 it was awardedthe United Nations civic society award.